napatech/dpdk/ntacc_readme.md

 # Napatech PCI Poll Mode driver – NTACC PMD.
 ----------
-The Napatech NTACC PMD enables users to run DPDK on top of the Napatech accelerators and driver.
+The Napatech NTACC PMD enables users to run DPDK on top of the Napatech adapters and driver.
 The NTACC PMD is a PCI driver.

-The NTACC PMD driver does not need to be binded, this means that the dpdk-devbind-py script cannot be used to bind the interface.

-When starting the DPDK app, it will automatically find and use the NTACC PMD driver provided that the Napatech driver is started and the Napatech accelerator is not blacklisted.
+The NTACC PMD driver does not need to be bound.
+This means that the dpdk-devbind-py script cannot be used to bind the interface.
+The DPDK app will automatically find and use the NTACC PMD driver when starting, provided that the Napatech driver is started and the Napatech adapter is not blacklisted.

 ## Table of Contents
 1. [Napatech Driver](#driver)